 The most essential step in your skincare routine, especially during this time point.
 Putting back just hydration won’t do as much as it will be easily evaporated through the damaged skin moisture barrier.
 Therefore, it is important to seal them with your moisturizer, while your skin is losing more water than it usually is, all you want to do is to keep water in our skin for as long as possible.
 Ingredients such as ceramide, niacinamide, panthenol and fatty acids are the best to keep your skin barrier happy and healthy.

-5. Don’t test out new skincare product
+5. Don’t test out new skincare products

-While your skin is not at its prime, it’s not the best idea to try out new product since your skin is more easily irritated and may react to new product.
+While your skin is not at its prime, it’s not the best idea to try out new products since your skin is more easily irritated and may react to new product.
 Ingredients have a greater chance of irritating your skin and exacerbates the inflammation, therefore avoid trying out new products at this period.